rulingAnts/LingTeX/docs/README.md

 - Provides a “Download VSIX” button that automatically points to the latest release asset by calling the GitHub Releases API.
 - Falls back to the Releases page if a VSIX asset is not found.

+## Prerequisite
+LingTeX is a Visual Studio Code extension.
+The website now highlights that VS Code must be installed first, with links and brief OS-specific guidance on the Install page.

 ## Enable GitHub Pages
 1. Open the repository on GitHub → Settings → Pages.
 2. Under “Build and deployment”, set: